-- Assets costing less than Rupees 1,000 each are charged off in the year of purchase. - In respect of leasehold premises, the lease premium, if any, is amortized over the period of lease and the lease rent is charged in the respective year (s). - In respect of assets given on lease by the Bank on or before 31st March 2001, the value of the assets given on lease is disclosed as Leased Assets under Fixed Assets, and the difference between the annual lease charge (capital recovery) and the depreciation is taken to Lease Equalization Account. - In respect of fixed assets held at foreign offices/entities, depreciation is provided as per the regulations /norms of the respective countries. - The Bank considers only immovable assets for revaluation.
+- Assets costing less than Rupees 1,000 each are charged off in the year of purchase. - In respect of leasehold premises, the lease premium, if any, is amortized over the period of lease and the lease rent is charged in the respective year (s). - In respect of assets given on lease by the Bank on or before 31st March 2001, the value of the assets given on lease is disclosed as Leased Assets under Fixed Assets, and the difference between the annual lease charge (capital recovery) and the depreciation is taken to Lease Equalization Account. - The Bank considers only immovable assets for revaluation.
 Properties acquired during the last three years are not revalued.
 Valuation of the revalued assets is done at every three years thereafter. - The increase in Net Book Value of the asset due to revaluation is credited to the Revaluation Reserve Account without routing through the Profit and Loss Account.
 Additional Depreciation on the revalued asset is charged to the Profit and Loss Account and appropriated from the Revaluation Reserves to Other Revenue Reserve. - The Revalued Assets is depreciated over the balance useful life of the asset as assessed at the time of revaluation.